md-riaz/aeroUI/README.md

 ## Using aeroUI in Your Project

-1. **Integrate aeroUI into your Tailwind build** – Reference `src/aeroui.css` (copy it into your source tree or import it) and ensure your Tailwind/Vite pipeline scans the HTML, Blade, JSX, etc. where you author Bootstrap markup.
+1. **Integrate aeroUI into your Tailwind build** – Copy `src/aeroui.css` into your source tree (for example `resources/css/aeroui.css`) and ensure your Tailwind/Vite pipeline scans the HTML, Blade, JSX, etc. where you author Bootstrap markup.
 The commands in `package.json` show the expected CLI flags if you prefer a standalone Tailwind process.
 2. **Bundle Bootstrap JavaScript** – Include `bootstrap.bundle.min.js` (via npm, CDN, or your preferred bundler) so data attributes continue to power interactive components.
 3. **Serve your generated CSS** – Point your app to the Tailwind build artifact produced on your machine or CI.
 The sample `docs/assets/aeroui.css` is useful for demos but should not be treated as an immutable production asset.